moira-alert/doc/source/overview.rst

 * **Graphite storage independence**

   Some Graphite queries are *very* ineffective.
-Tools like Seyren_ multiply this effect by making lots of ineffective queries every minute, overloading your cluster.
+Tools like Seyren_ multiply this effect every minute making lots of ineffective queries and overloading your cluster.
 Moira relies on the incoming metric stream, and has its own fast cache for recent data.

 * **Support for all Graphite functions**

-  Graphite function library is embedded directly into the source code of Moira.
+  Graphite function library is embedded directly into Moira source code.
 You can use any function and get predictable results, like in your Graphite dashboards.

 * **Support for custom Python expressions**